County Extension Resources

 N.C.
 Cooperative Extension is committed to diversity, equal opportunity and non-discrimination.
 This commitment extends across all 101 Extension Centers and includes providing open and inclusive access to every North Carolinian seeking to participate in our programs and activities.

-This site for Extension county based employees and provides a collection of policies, procedures and training relative to equal access/equal opportunity, affirmative action, complaint processing and resolution related to our civil rights obligations as recipients of federal grant funding.
+This site is for Extension’s county based employees and provides a collection of policies, procedures and training relative to equal access/equal opportunity, affirmative action, complaint processing and resolution related to our civil rights obligations as recipients of federal grant funding.

 Civil Rights Training

-A number of videos and power point trainings for county based Extension employees and volunteers are available that cover information on non-discrimination In federally assisted programs.
-There are also in-person and web-based trainings on a variety of topics related to civil rights and diversity available throughout the year for employees to attend.
-All employees and volunteers working within the cooperative extension system are required to have an understanding of our responsibilities under federal civil rights law.
+All employees and volunteers working within the cooperative extension system are required to attend training to understand federal laws, regulations, instructions, policies and other guidance.
+Training includes virtual and in-person opportunities.
+A variety of videos and power point trainings for county based Extension employees and volunteers are also available that cover information on non-discrimination In federally assisted programs.
+Extension also provides in-person and web-based trainings on a variety of topics related to civil rights and diversity available throughout the year for employees to attend.

 Limited English Proficiency (LEP)